radiosilence/jquery-kojax/README.md

 jquery-kojax
 ============

-Very early in development and subject to change.
+*Very early in development and subject to change.*

-Alternative to PJAX that does requireJS and other nice things.
+Alternative to PJAX that has the goal of allowing the server-side request to control a lot more about what is changed on the page, and do simple jQuery calls.

 A little more involved than PJAX, however the idea is to allow the response to control a lot more about what happens on the page.